Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 **Generalized Boosted Modeling:**

-* Boosting is a general method to improve a predictor by reducing prediction error.
+* Boosting is a general method to improve a predictor by reducing prediction error.This technique employs the logic in which the subsequent predictors learn from the mistakes of the previous predictors.
+Therefore, the observations have an unequal probability of appearing in subsequent models and ones with the highest error appear most.
+(So the observations are not chosen based on the bootstrap process, but based on the error).
 * GNB for propensity score estimation impoves prediction of the logit of treatment assignment: <br/>
     * logit(Z<sub>*i*</sub> = 1 | X)
 * Starting value: